RSaitta/bison-mode/README.md

 Put the .el file in /.emacs.d/lisp.
 If it doesn't exist, make it.

-Add the follow to your .emacs or .init.el file (whichever you have)
+Add the following to your .emacs or .init.el file (whichever you have)
 ```
 (add-to-list 'load-path "~/.emacs.d/lisp/")
 (load "bison-mode")